Select Page

 In this course, students examine the African-American experience with an emphasis on individual and collective agency, political protest, and efforts to initiate social change.
 The course is organized chronologically.
 Students begin their study in 15th-century Africa before moving quickly to the trans-Atlantic slave trade and the historical foundations of Black life in the antebellum and postbellum periods.
 The second half of the course stresses more contemporary issues of the 20th and 21st centuries.
 Throughout, students will grapple with questions that pertain to isolation and identity, individualism and collectivity, race and struggle, resistance and joy, and African-American history as United States history.

-History of Gender Studies
+Gender Studies

 (Semester 1)

-This course is an introduction into the interdisciplinary field of gender studies.
+This course is an introduction to the interdisciplinary field of gender studies.
 We will examine the ways that gender, race, class, sex, and sexuality manifest themselves in systems of power and privilege.
 We will ask how gender analysis can help us to understand our history, society, culture, politics, and economy.
-We will endeavor to understand how gender, something that is deeply personal to many of us, can also be deeply political.
-After grounding ourselves in gender theory paying special attention to theories of difference, intersectionality, and transness, we will study how gender functions in the realms of work, family, medicine, national and international politics, and the media.
+We will endeavor to understand how gender, which is deeply personal to many of us, can also be deeply political.
+After grounding ourselves in gender theory and paying special attention to theories of difference, intersectionality, and transness, we will study how gender functions in the realms of work, family, medicine, national and international politics, and the media.
 Along the way, students will become familiar with the history of the women’s and LGBTQ rights movements.
 Students will complete a short research project on a topic of their choice.

 History of Modern China